jamulussoftware/jamuluswebsite/wiki/en/Server-Linux.md

 ### Recording

-When using the recording function with the `-R` command line option, if the Server receives a SIGUSR1 signal during a re cording, it will start a new recording in a new Directory.
+When using the recording function with the `-R` command line option, if the Server receives a SIGUSR1 signal during a recording, it will start a new recording in a new Directory.
 SIGUSR2 will toggle recording enabled on/off.

 To send these signals using systemd, create the following two `.service` files in `/etc/systemd/system`, calling them something appropriate (e.g. `newRecording-Jamulus-serv er.service`).